swastigupta8/eye-controlled-mouse/README.md

 This is a fun and simple Python project that lets you control your mouse cursor using your **eye movements**.
 It uses your webcam, detects facial landmarks with **MediaPipe**, and moves your mouse in real-time with **OpenCV** and **PyAutoGUI**.

-> This project is meant to be a casual experiment — a small but powerful reminder of what a few Python packages and some curiosity can do.
+> This project is meant to be a casual experiment, a small but powerful reminder of what a few Python packages and some curiosity can do.

 ## Features